-Our new exhibition, In Safe Hands: The Story of the Liverpool Pilots, opens today.
-It explores the vital role of Liverpool’s marine pilots, who navigate ships in and out of the city’s port.
+Our exhibition, In Safe Hands: The Story of the Liverpool Pilots, opens today, marking 250 years of the pilotage service in Liverpool in 2016.
+The exhibition explores the vital role of Liverpool’s marine pilots, who navigate ships in and out of the city’s port.

 Liverpool waters are some of the toughest in the world.
 Ships entering Liverpool Bay and the River Mersey face serious hazards and rely on the skills and knowledge of our local pilots to ensure their safe passage.